 To apply for unemployment benefits in Delaware, there is more than one option at your disposal.
-So if you have questions like “How can I sign up for unemployment?” or you simply are not sure where to sign up for unemployment benefits, all you need to do is look at the information presented below.
+So if you have questions like “How can I sign up for unemployment?” we have put together helpful information about the steps to apply for unemployment.
+See our guide or the FAQs link for more information.

 Reasons for denied unemployment benefits in Delaware are varied and may involve an initial disqualification or may occur during the course of your filing for weekly benefits.
 Should an applicant be denied unemployment benefits in DE, he or she has recourse to file an unemployment denial appeal with the state.

 “What can I do to extend unemployment in Delaware” will undoubtedly be a question on the mind of anyone currently enrolled in the DE unemployment compensation program.
 Simply put, beneficiaries ask after possible unemployment extensions, because sometimes finding a job quickly can prove too difficult.